audiotool/at-patterns/README.md

-# livecode-at - Live-Coding Audiotool with JavaScript
+# at-patterns - Live-Coding Audiotool with JavaScript

-A contribution to our little, internal Nexus SDK hackathon.
+Originally a contribution to our little, internal Nexus SDK hackathon.

-The Idea is to be able to live-code pattern-devices with JavaScript.
-So far it's very limitied as you can only live-code beatbox8 patterns.

-Future Ideas could include adding effects, modifying parameters, and so on.
+You can select presets and play notes, and play around with the sequences in a pattern-oriented manner.

 Once we can access time information through the Nexus API, things will REALLY start to become interesting because then we might be able to add time-based modifications (i.e. "every 2 bars, reverse the pattern").